Work with Me

 I believe therapy should be accessible to everyone and I reserve time for clients who cannot afford full fees.
 Please contact me for more information regarding my sliding scale/reduced rates.

 Payment is due at the time of service.
 I take cash, check, or credit card payment via your secure client portal.

-I currently do not take insurance but I will provide an invoice for reimbursement as an out of network provider if you wish.
-Most insurance companies will cover a portion of my services as an out-of-network provider.
+I currently do not take insurance.
+I will provide a superbill for reimbursement as an out-of-network provider if you wish.
+Some insurance companies will cover a portion of my services as an out-of-network provider.
 Please verify with your insurance company prior to our first visit if you wish to seek partial reimbursement.

 Some clients prefer to work with a therapist outside of their insurance plan for the following reasons:

 You enjoy a greater degree of privacy and confidentiality, as I am not required to share your personal information and medical history/diagnosis.